Zapier allows you to integrate a range of different web applications by performing actions in one app when a specific event occurs in another.

 You will first need to choose a trigger app.
 Click one of your already connected apps, or search for another app using the search field at the top.

-Note: When creating a Zap, the trigger and action apps do not have to be the same.
-For example, you could set Teamwork Desk as your trigger app, and Teamwork Projects as your action app.
+When creating a Zap, the trigger and action apps do not have to be the same.

 Creating the action

-When creating the action, you can choose Teamwork Projects again, or search for another app for your action.
+When creating the action, you can choose the same app again or search for another app.

-As with the trigger app, you will need to select which Projects account you want to run the action on.
+As with the trigger app, you will need to select which Teamwork.com account you want to run the action on.

 When the setup is complete, you can name your Zap and turn it on.